kaiibe/weather-app/README.md

    ```sh
    flutter pub get
    ```
-4. Navigate to **lib/models/constants.dart** and paste your API key to apiKey variable
+4. Open the project and navigate to **lib/models/constants.dart** and paste your API key to apiKey variable
    ```dart
    final String apiKey apiKey = "";
    ```
-5. Run the App
+5. Run the App on emulator or physical phone

 # Preview